alexpreynolds/filter-regions/README.md

 ### Input

 There are two options for input.
-Input can be a file or Numpy vector containing tab-delimited floating-point values on one line (input type of `vector`).
-Alternatively, input may be a BedGraph-formatted (BED3+1) file or Numpy matrix, where the fourth column contains floats (`bedgraph`).
+Input can be a file or Numpy vector (1d array) containing tab-delimited floating-point values on one line (input type of `vector`).
+Alternatively, input may be a BedGraph-formatted (BED3+1) file or Numpy matrix (2d array), where the fourth column contains floats (`bedgraph`).

 ### Output